--Your baby’s growing collection of teddy bears is adorable, but it’s best to keep snuggly buddies out of her crib during infancy.
-Same goes for pillows, bumper pads, and blankets.
+- Your baby’s growing collection of teddy bears is adorable, but it’s best to keep snuggly buddies out of her crib during infancy.
+The same goes for pillows, bumper pads, and blankets.

--While your own mother may have placed you in your crib on your tummy many years ago, remind her that it’s a no-no nowadays.
-Same goes for laying baby down on his side.
-Because little ones can accidently roll onto their stomachs, the position is equally as dangerous.
+- While your own mother may have placed you in your crib on your tummy many years ago, remind her that it’s a no-no nowadays.
+The same goes for laying baby down on his side.
+Because little ones can accidentally roll onto their stomachs, the position is equally as dangerous.

 - With that said, you should schedule tummy time when baby is awake.
 Letting her linger on her belly strengthens muscles and and encourages rolling and crawling.
 In fact, the American Physical Therapy Association recommends it from day one to help avoid developmental delays.